objectify/objectify/README.md

 # Objectify

-Objectify is a Java data access API specifically designed for the Google App Engine datastore.
-It occupies a "middle ground"; easier to use and more transparent than JDO or JPA, but significantly more convenient than the Low-Level API.
-Objectify is designed to make novices immediately productive yet also expose the full power of the GAE datastore.
+Objectify is a Java data access API specifically designed for the Google Cloud Datastore (aka the Google App Engine Datastore).
+It occupies a
+"middle ground"; easier to use and more transparent than JDO or JPA, but significantly more convenient than the low-level API libraries that Google provides.
+Objectify is designed to make novices immediately productive yet also expose the full power of the Datastore.

+**Important note about versions**: Objectify v5 and prior use the _Google App Engine SDK_ and therefore can only be used within Google App Engine Standard.
+Objectify v6+ uses the new _Google Cloud SDK_ and can be used from anywhere - GAE Standard, GAE Flex, GCE, or outside Google Cloud entirely.
+See the [FAQ](https://github.com/objectify/objectify/wiki/FrequentlyAskedQuestions) for more information.

 ## Features